Your Narcissistic Survival Toolkit

 • Inform a trusted friend or therapist of the slip; accountability reduces shame and reinforces the likelihood of long-term success.

-• Tomorrow, resume your regular routine and remember that one slip does not erase progress.
+• Tomorrow, resume your regular routine and remember that one slip does not equal failure.

 8. Support Services